UCLALibrary/LBS/README.md

 ## Developer Tips

-1. Work with the underlying SQLite database in the project directory
+1. Work with the underlying PostgreSQL database in its own docker container
-     - install an independent db browser such as **[DB Browser for SQLite](https://sqlitebrowser.org)**

 2. The imported data is from CSV files dumped from the existing reporting system